House of Love (RuPaul song)

-"House of Love" is a song by American drag queen RuPaul, released in 1993 as his third major-label single, and fifth single overall from his debut album, Supermodel of the World (1993).
-It did not chart in the US as it was previously released as a Double A-Side to the 1992 single "Supermodel (You Better Work)".
+"House of Love" is a song by American drag queen, singer and songwriter RuPaul, released in 1993 by Tommy Boy Records as the singer's third major-label single, and fifth single overall from his debut album, Supermodel of the World (1993).
+The song did not chart in the US as it was previously released as a Double A-Side to the 1992 single "Supermodel (You Better Work)".
 It did however reach the Top 40 in the UK.

 Critical reception

-In his weekly UK chart commentary, James Masterton wrote that "House of Love" is "an unremarkable bit of disco pop that is unliklely really to progress much further - however sexy he may look on the sleeve."
-Alan Jones from Music Week said "this is RuPaul's finest song", adding further, "a charming, mid-tempo house groove, "House of Love" is currently thriving on the club circuit thanks to mixes by T-Empo and Eric Kupper.
+In his weekly UK chart commentary, James Masterton wrote that "House of Love" is "an unremarkable bit of disco-pop that is unlikely really to progress much further - however sexy he may look on the sleeve."
+Richard Smith from Melody Maker declared it as a "rather glorious garagey type" thing "that show a fine understanding of the golden age of disco (which, Kim and Tina, doesn't mean ruining the two best songs in Saturday Night Fever)."

+Another Melody Maker editor, Chris Roberts, said, "With RuPaul you get a garish pop-up sleeve, very amusing, and a toss disco record in which nothing whatsoever pops anywhere at all."
+Alan Jones from Music Week named it "RuPaul's finest song", adding further, "a charming, mid-tempo house groove, "House of Love" is currently thriving on the club circuit thanks to mixes by T-Empo and Eric Kupper.
 It should now steer its way into the Top 40."
-James Hamilton from the RM Dance Update described it as a "jiggly pleasant singalong".
+James Hamilton from the Record Mirror Dance Update described it as a "jiggly pleasant singalong".